KerenLab/CellSighter/README.md

     "num_classes": 20,  #Number of classes in the data set
     "epoch_max": 50, #Number of epochs to train
     "lr": 0.001, # learning rate value
+    "to_pad": false, #Whether to work on the border of the image or not
     "blacklist": [],  #channels to not use in the training/validation at all
     "channels_path": "",  #Path to the protein list that you created during data preparation
     "weight_to_eval": "",  #Path to weights, relevant only for evaluation